 If you have credit cards with high limits, you may be able to use one or more to charge all or part of your pool purchase.

-For example, a builder might take credit card payments for the pool equipment or the final phase (plaster finish) of construction.
+For example, a builder might take credit card payments for the pool equipment or for the final phase (plaster/interior finish) of construction.

 Before going the credit card route, be sure you can repay the borrowed amount.
 Plot out a repayment plan and budget for yourself.

-Paying on time helps avoid getting hit with higher interest rates if the market rate changes (or once the introductory period ends).
+Paying on time helps avoid getting hit with higher interest rates if the market rate changes (or once the card’s introductory period ends).

 Again, choose this financing route only after you’re clear about all of the rates and conditions.

-4. Finance your backyard resort with a home-equity loan.
+4. Finance your backyard resort with a home equity loan.

 Your home equity is the difference between the market value of your home and the mortgage balance owed on it.

 Home-equity loans are available from banks, credit unions, and other financial institutions.

-Even if you still owe on your first mortgage, a home-equity loan may be within reach.
+Even if you still owe on your first mortgage, a home equity loan may be within reach.

 5. Draw against a home equity line of credit (HELOC).